GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 ### Experimental {: #experimental-metrics }

-Experimental metrics are available in the CrUX dataset via [BigQuery](../bigquery/).
+Experimental metrics are available in the CrUX dataset via [BigQuery](/docs/crux/bigquery/), with some also available in the [CrUX API](/docs/crux/api/).
 These metrics are likely to change regularly as they evolve based on user feedback.
-Check the [release notes](../release-notes/) to keep up to date on the latest changes.
+Check the [release notes](/docs/crux/release-notes/) to keep up to date on the latest changes.

 #### Time to First Byte {: #ttfb-metric }